Sangeeta-Kamite/AI-Job-Match-Analyzer/README.md

 # AI Job Match Analyzer
-This project focuses on building a personal AI Resume Match Analyzer — a practical tool that uses Large Language Models (LLMs) to analyze and match a candidate’s profile with job descriptions from the web.
+This project focuses on building a personal AI Resume Match Analyzer, a practical tool that uses Large Language Models (LLMs) to analyze and match a candidate’s profile with job descriptions from the web.

 ## Project Overview